 Students' English Language Development and academic progress will be closely monitored and supported to ensure that students are able to meet the reclassification criteria as soon as possible.
-Per state requirements, an English learner student must meet the following criteria to reclassify:
+Per state requirements, an English Learner student must meet the following criteria to reclassify:

-- Criterion 1: Assessment of English language proficiency (Overall ELPAC Level 4); - Criterion 2: Teacher evaluation (passing marks/grades in English Language Arts); - Criterion 3: Parent/legal guardian opinion and consultation; - Criterion 4: Student performance in basic skills (DIBELS/Reading Inventory assessments).
+- 1. Criterion 1: Assessment of English language proficiency (Overall ELPAC Level 4); - 2.
+Criterion 2: Teacher evaluation (passing marks/grades in English Language Arts); - 3.
+Criterion 3: Parent/legal guardian opinion and consultation; - 4.
+Criterion 4: Student performance in basic skills [DIBELS (elementary)/Reading Growth Measure (secondary) assessments].

-For more information on the reclassification criteria, view: Los Angeles Unified's Reclassification video.
+For more information on the reclassification criteria, view the Los Angeles Unified's Reclassification video.
 Once the student is reclassified, the student's progress will continue to be monitored for a minimum of four (4) years to ensure that he/she is making adequate academic progress.

-Bilingualism and Biliteracy For All K-12 Students
+Bilingualism and Biliteracy for All Universal Transitional Kindergarten (UTK)-12 Students

-Los Angeles Unified K and 1st grade Promise to Bilingualism, 5th or 6th, and 8th grade Pathway to Biliteracy, and 12th grade Seal of Biliteracy Awards honor students who have demonstrated a commitment to becoming bilingual and biliterate and have reached a certain degree of proficiency in one (1) or more languages in addition to English.
+Los Angeles Unified UTK-1st grade Promise to Bilingualism, 5th or 6th, and 8th grade Pathway to Biliteracy, and 12th grade Seal of Biliteracy Awards honor students who have demonstrated a commitment to becoming bilingual and biliterate and have reached a certain degree of proficiency in one (1) or more languages in addition to English.
 For more information, please visit the MMED World Languages Education website.

-Multilingual and Multicultural Education Department (MMED) Mail Home Family Resources
+Multilingual and Multicultural Education Department (MMED) Digital Family Resources

 MMED has created resources to support nurturing students' language skills at home.
-These home family support materials provide family-friendly suggestions of activities that families can use to help continue the student's language development.
+These home family support materials provide familyfriendly suggestions of activities that families can use to help continue the student's language development.
 The resources are available digitally in English and Spanish at: Elementary Home Mail Digital Resources.pdf and Secondary Home Mail Digital Resources.